alef-tav-calendar/alef-tav-calendar/22_retrogrades/README.md

  - Discussion on each.
    - Easy to find or Difficult to find matches.
    - Multiple matches or no matches.

+The night sky acts as a universal canvas for human pareidolia, where the shapes projected onto the stars reveal far more about an observer's cultural era.
+When researching historical astronomy, it is essential to recognize that celestial patterns are not objective forms but subjective cultural artifacts.
+A single grouping of stars might represent a mythological hero to one civilization and a commonplace agricultural tool to another, and even a single celestial region can have multiple layered likeness comparisons that overlap across time and traditions.
+This diversity of human perspective is why planetarium software like Stelarium has many sky cultures available to view, reminding us that any historical description must be read as a fluid, era-dependent translation of the sky rather than a fixed astronomical truth.

 ---